Discovery Science (European TV channel)

 Discovery Science is a pay television network, operated by Warner Bros.
-Discovery EMEA, it targets several European countries' television markets.
+Discovery EMEA.
+It targets several European countries' television markets.
 It primarily features programming in the fields of space, technology and science.
 The channel originally launched as Discovery Sci-Trek.
 Its programming is mainly in English and locally subtitled or dubbed.
-It is available through numerous subscription services across Europe, the Middle East and Africa.
+It is available through numerous subscription services across Europe.
 In some countries the advertisement and the announcements between programs are localized.

+Discovery Science, alongside DTX, ceased broadcasting in Central and Eastern Europe and the Middle East on 5 January 2024.
+The channel started to be removed from the TV operators from 1 January 2024.
+However, the channel continues to broadcast in the United Kingdom, Ireland, Poland, the Nordic region and the Netherlands.

 History

+On 19 August 1998, Discovery announced they would launch several new digital channels to coincide with the launch of Sky Digital platform, one of which would be Discovery Sci-Trek, a UK version of the Discovery Science Channel in the United States.
+However, despite early plans to launch it under the US name, the channel went on air as Discovery Sci-Trek on 1 October 1998.

-The channel launched in the UK & Ireland as the Discovery Sci-Trek on 1 October 1998, later followed by other European countries, with the channel rebranding itself as the Discovery Science Channel on 1 April 2003.
-Later on, the name was shortened to just 'Discovery Science'.
+The channel later saw launches in other European countries, and eventually the channel rebranded as the Discovery Science Channel on 1 April 2003.

-A 1-hour timeshift channel of Discovery Science launched in the UK and Ireland on Monday 21 April 2008 on Sky 549, which replaced a placeholder 90-minute timeshift of Discovery Channel, known as Discovery +1.5.
+In April 2008, the channel's name was shortened to simply Discovery Science, which was followed by the launch of a one-hour timeshift service on 21 April 2008 in the United Kingdom, located on Sky 549, which replaced a placeholder 90-minute timeshift of Discovery Channel, known as Discovery +1.5.

 On 24 January 2013, Discovery channels returned on Numericable in France.
 In December 2016, Altice acquired an exclusivity agreement with NBCUniversal and Discovery Networks.
 Discovery Channel, Discovery Science and Investigation Discovery were removed from Canal+ on 17 January 2017.
 The channel (along with Discovery Channel) had high shares (0,5% in 2014, 0,4% in 2016) before have been removed from Canal+.

 On 9 March 2022, Discovery Inc. closed Discovery Science in Russia due to Russia's invasion of Ukraine.

+In February 2024, it was announced that the channel would be replaced by TLC in France from 26 February 2024.